 The remote PC must be protected from the Internet and corporate information stored locally should be protected from prying eyes.
 (Note, however, that ideally corporate information should not be stored on the teleworker’s own PC – this should be considered in the security policy.)

 The corporate perimeter defences need to be extended to bring the remote PC within the perimeter – ie., firewall software should be installed on the remote PC.
 However, there are several issues around the effectiveness of the firewall.
 The firewall software must be properly maintained – this means software patches must be implemented as appropriate and the firewall must be correctly configured.
 Bear in mind that the remote PC probably belongs to the user and hence he or she has full administrator access to the machine – the system configuration may change regularly which could leave the firewall disabled.
 Hence, you should consider implementing an automated audit process when the user logs into the corporate network.
 This audit should check that the software is operational, correctly configured and that patches have been applied.
 If necessary, patches should be applied before allowing the user to continue.
 There is also the question of the choice of firewall product.
-There are certainly home firewall products which are effective in blocking uninvited inbound traffic.
+There are certain home firewall products which are effective in blocking uninvited inbound traffic.
 However, there are also products which will allow most or all outbound connections, opening the PC up to the Zombie attack discussed earlier, for example.
 Hence the firewall product should preferably be capable of monitoring and blocking all network traffic from applications which have not been specifically authorised to access the network/Internet.
 The user’s education should include an understanding of the role played by the firewall and how important it is that the firewall is running correctly.
 The user should be encouraged to have the firewall running whenever they are connected to the Internet, even when not connected to the corporate network.
 This will help to protect the user’s own files and ultimately protects corporate resources.
 A home firewall is an essential precaution on the remote PC.
 However, designing a standard configuration which is maximally effective for every home PC is essentially impossible.
-Manual configuration could be considered but this could prove time consuming and expensive if it is to be handled by qualified personnel, while most end users do not have the experience to handle this unaided.
+The manual configuration could be considered but this could prove time-consuming and expensive if it is to be handled by qualified personnel, while most end users do not have the experience to handle this unaided.
 Hence, it should not be assumed that the remote firewall is fireproof.
 Multiple layers of security will be required – strength in depth is the key.

 - Virus protection

 Anti-virus software is an essential measure on any web user’s PC, whether or not they telework.
 As per the firewall, the anti-virus product must be properly maintained – the software must be patched as and when necessary, the virus definition files must be regularly updated, and the software must be configured correctly.
 It should be configured for automatic scanning of e-mails and files opened.
 Entire system scans should be performed at regular intervals.
 Again, it is possible that the software could be disabled as a result of user action.
 Hence, consider performing an automatic audit of the virus software at login, ensuring that the software is running, that definition files are up to date and that patches have been applied.
 If possible, check the time of the last system scan.
 New definition files or patches should be applied and the last system scan should be confirmed as recent before the user is allowed to continue.
 The user’s education should include an understanding of the importance of the antivirus software and the correct operation of the product.
-Teach good practice in the handling of downloads and attachments.
+Teach good practise in the handling of downloads and attachments.
 The user should be encouraged to keep the product operational at all times, whether connected to the Internet or not.
 However, it is always possible that a virus will be missed by the software and the remote PC will be infected anyway, spreading to the corporate network at the next login.
 To counter this possibility, consider running anti-virus software in the DMZ back at the office.

 - Data protection

 If corporate data will be stored on the remote PC, then it should be protected by encryption software.
 There are packages which will encrypt disk partitions or individual files as required.
 If the data will be stored on removable media then not only should it be encrypted but it should also be removed from the PC and locked away when not in use.
 Also, bear in mind that information security does not only refer to protection from deliberate attack or theft.
 Information can be lost due to hardware or media failures and hence backups should be kept.
-Since the typical home PC is unlikely to have an automated backup network attached, the teleworker should be careful to make backups as required.
+Since the typical home PC is unlikely to have an automated backup network-attached, the teleworker should be careful to make backups as required.
 Also, information security is about availability.
 Information stored on the remote PC is not likely to be available from the office.
 For these reasons, it is preferable that corporate information should be stored on the corporate network and not at home.